PetraOleum/2016-Notes/Statistics 2a.markdown

 Stats 2a (STAT 292) is the complement to STAT 293, and occurs in trimester 1.
 The course website is [here](http://sms.victoria.ac.nz/Courses/STAT292_2016T1/WebHome), but the blackboard site also has material.
 There are three 1 hour classes per week, on Mondays, Wednesdays and Fridays from 12 to 1pm.
 The Friday lecture clashes with Genetics, so make sure to pay attention, go over readings etc.

+Exam: 3 hours from 9am 27 June in MY221

 ##Readings

 Ivy Liu has provided a "Reading list" for STAT 292,[^Rlist] the significance of which is not immediately apparent.
 It is composed entirely of books, of which online links to some are provided.
 It is divided into three sections, like so: